fastrgv/Interval-RPN-Calculator/README.md

-Here is a 7z archive that includes all the newest source and libraries for Windows, Linux, & OSX:
+Here is a 7z archive that includes all the newest source and executables for Windows, Linux, & OSX:

 https://github.com/fastrgv/Interval-RPN-Calculator/releases/download/v2.0.2/irpn12oct20.7z